 Realizing Where the Pain Comes From

 When you purchase a PCB design software package, it should actually be an integrated package.
 No one wants to get halfway through their design just to find out that they don’t have all the tools they need to finish the job properly.
-Certain piecemeal design rules packages do not even include differential pair routing features.
+Certain piecemeal design packages do not even include differential pair routing features.
 This is a simple requirement for designing any board, especially if you intend to prevent crosstalk and suppress EMI.

 Once you purchase the differential pair routing feature, suddenly the software doesn’t include things like propagation delay rules and compensation features.
 This prevents you from being able to design anything but the simplest PCBs that you could have already designed using free PCB design software.
 When working with components like directional couplers, or working through problems like avoiding harmful interference, you’ll want the best software.

 If your layout and schematic software are separated, you need to be assured that any design directives are synchronized between the two programs.
 There is always a possibility for directive errors to occur when moving between your schematic and layout software.
-This is almost guaranteed to occur when you work in a large organization and transfer your pcb designs across different machines on the company network.
+This is almost guaranteed to occur when you work in a large organization and transfer your designs across different machines on the company network.

 Differential Pairs and Directive Symbols are Reliant on Other Tools

 It is unlikely that you are working on a circuit board design with only using one tool.
-When working on differential pair routing or directive symbol placement, you’ll likely also be relying heavily on constraints editors, design rule checks, and strong management software.
+When working on differential pair routing or directive symbol placement, you’ll likely also be relying heavily on constraints editors, design rule checks, and strong library management software.
 When these other necessary features and tools are part of extra feature packages, much of the consistency and reliability in design predictions becomes left to the whims of financing.

 Despite the obvious advantages of using unified PCB design software, some companies still put a major price tag on PCB design packages that don’t even include all the features you need to design high-quality PCBs.
 When you work in a unified design environment, directives specified in the schematic are easily passed to the layout, and vice versa.
 Directive symbol placement and differential pair configuration can be performed at either level, giving you the freedom and flexibility to use the software in the way that works best for you.

 Your device is, ultimately, the end goal that you want to guarantee works when it leaves your hands.
-All of the equipment you need to get there, whether it is the management of PCB layout or thinking about connected circuits and systems design through your PCB editor, is invaluable in making sure that you’re capable of working through the needs that your design has.
+All of the equipment you need to get there, whether it is management of PCB layout or thinking about connected circuits and systems design through your PCB editor, is invaluable in making sure that you’re capable of working through the needs that your design has.

 ERC suppression symbols in Altium